January 23, 2018

 At the offertory:

-Ø pick up the offertory plates, proceed down the aisle to the front pew, collect the offering moving towards the back;
+Ø pick up the offertory plates from the back of the nave, proceed down the aisle to the front pew, collect the offering moving towards the back;

-Ø bring the gifts: bread, wine and money to the sanctuary rail and pass to the server, if necessary ask for a 3rd person to help;
+Ø bring the gifts: bread, wine and money to the sanctuary rail and pass to the server;

 Ø on the 3rd Sunday bring an item from the food hamper and place in front of the altar;